 Present among others John Hutelin a USA SE factory rider from Florida, who stayed at my house for some time and we brought him to France.
 Besides John, racers were present from 5 countries: 66 riders from Holland, 22 from Belgium, 6 from England and 3 from Spain.
-There were around 100 French riders.
+There were around 100 French riders competing.

 The day before the races we went to a vineyard with among others John Hutelin.
 The owner explained how wine was made and of course we had to test and taste the wine.
 One has to nip the wine, not drink it all.
 Well John Hutelin didn't and every time he drunk the whole class.
-At the time we had to go out for diner, one can say he was drink.
+At the time we had to go out for diner, one can say he was drunk.
 The worst thing is that while we were eating diner at a restaurant, John had to throw up but could not get away from the table.
 So, he did his thing just under the table.
 The others sitting there were very surprised, we picked up our plates and sat down at another table.
-John was "out" for the rest evening and felt very ashamed the next day.
-The race itself was a success even for John.
+John was "out" for the rest of the evening and felt very ashamed the next day.
+The race itself was a success also for John.

 July.
-For the second time, the bicycle orientated German Magazine "TOUR" rund ums rad" reports
+For the second time, the bicycle orientated German Magazine "TOUR, rund ums rad" reports

 Mr. Karl Stuhle